 With two nursing homes in the city, you only have a couple of options to choose from in Princeton, West Virginia.
 This city received a solid city grade of B- for an overall score.
-This city looks to be a better option than the local city of Beckley, which received a grade of C. You can continue reading to find more information about how this city's nursing homes fared in our category grades.
+We found this city grade is considerably better than the city grade of C received by the nearby city of Beckley.
+Although that is not a terrible grade, Princeton certainly appears to be a slightly better option.
+You can continue reading to learn more about how this city's nursing homes fared in our category grades.

 While its overall grade was not elite, we awarded this city a grade of A for our inspections rating.
 Inspection grades are based on many pieces of information located in the a nursing home's recent inspection reports.
 Nursing homes that receive favorable grades in this category have very few deficiencies on their reports.
 Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
 Princeton also received an impressive long-term care grade where it earned a grade of B in this category.
 Wrapping up its report card, Princeton earned grades of B and D for our nursing and short-term care categories respectively.
 Despite otherwise strong category grades, this city's weak short-term care grade could be an issue for people looking for rehabilitation.